Cinch Trap Care ~ The Cinch Gopher and Mole Trap is the Most Effective

 Cinch Trap Care ~ Reopen Jaw

-I lubricate the trap with silicone spay to avoid any strong odors and to prevent getting petroleum products into the soil.
+I lubricate the trap with silicone spray to avoid any strong odors and to prevent getting petroleum products into the soil.

 Cinch Trap Care ~ Lubricate